Codesee-io/oss-port/README.md

 There are 2 ways to run this project during development: using a local environment and using GitHub Codespaces.

+If you have a javascript development environment set up already, the local approach is pretty easy.
+If you just want to get up and going without having to install anything, choose Codespaces.

 ### Local development

 1. Clone this repository to your machine